 Step 6: Slice the tofu into thin rectangles and place them flat on a small baking sheet or container with the marinade.
 Refrigerate while you prepare the rice and Japanese mayo.

-Step 7: Meanwhile, make the Japanese mayo in a bowl by mixing the vegan mayo with rice vinegar, sugar, garlic powder, onion powder, soy sauce, and turmeric.
+Step 7: Meanwhile, whisk the Japanese mayo in a bowl by mixing the vegan mayo with rice vinegar, sugar, garlic powder, onion powder, soy sauce, and turmeric.

 Step 8: Whisk them together until the mixture is smooth and uniform.
-Place in the refrigerator until you're ready to use it or place it in a squeezable bottle to make easy to use.
+Place in the refrigerator until you're ready to use it.
+Optional: Place it in a squeezable bottle to make it easy to use.

 Assemble